 (4) You create an iiRDS package from the CCMS.

 The number of component content management systems with integrated iiRDS support is still limited.
-As far as we know, the following CCMS directly support iiRDS.
+As far as we know, the following CCMS and content delivery portals directly support iiRDS.
 If you know of more, please comment and we’ll add them to the list.

-- Content Lifecycle System (CLS) by Empolis (in German only)
+- Content Lifecycle System (CLS) (Empolis) (in German only)

-If your CMS does not support iiRDS, you can develop your own converter to export data and create the iiRDS package.
-Most CMS offer corresponding export interfaces (APIs).
+If your CCMS does not support iiRDS, you can develop your own converter to export data and create the iiRDS package.
+Most CCMS offer corresponding export interfaces (APIs).
 Also, consultants like parson or ICMS or software vendors like plusmeta or c-rex.net can help.

 Do I need to assign all metadata manually?